cp90-pixel/Synthax/test/README.md

 2 options for running tests:

-1. Run brackets-app and click "Run Tests" from the menu (debugging and dev tools **not** supported)
+1. Run synthax-app and click "Run Tests" from the menu (debugging and dev tools **not** supported)
-1. Run jasmine.sh (only OSX is supported) or manually run Brackets-app with the argument file://path/to/brackets/test/SpecRunner.html.
+1. Run jasmine.sh (only OSX is supported) or manually run Synthax-app with the argument file://path/to/brackets/test/SpecRunner.html.